Mississippi Small Business Grants 2026

 What is the Mississippi Development Authority and what does it fund?

 The Mississippi Development Authority (MDA) is the state's primary economic development agency.
-It administers major business incentive programs including the Jobs Tax Credit, MFLEX, the R&D Skills Tax Credit, and site development assistance.
-MDA targets companies creating quality jobs and generally works with businesses planning significant expansion or relocation rather than existing micro-businesses.
+It administers major business incentive programs including the Jobs Tax Credit, the Advantage Jobs Program, MFLEX, the R&D Skills Tax Credit, and — through its Minority and Small Business Development Division — the MBE Loan Program.
+MDA targets companies creating quality jobs and generally works with businesses planning expansion or relocation rather than existing micro-businesses.

 Does Mississippi have grants for startups or new small businesses?

 Mississippi does not have a well-funded state grant program specifically for early-stage startups.
-MDA incentives are generally performance-based (jobs created, payroll added).
-The best options for new small businesses are CDFI lenders like LiftFund, the SBA's 7(a) and Microloan programs, and national private grants open to all 50 states.
+MDA incentives are generally performance-based (jobs created, payroll added) or, for MFLEX, sized for expansions above $2.5 million in capital investment.
+The best options for new small businesses are the Jobs Tax Credit, the R&D Skills Tax Credit, CDFI lenders like LiftFund and HOPE Credit Union, the SBA's 7(a) and Microloan programs, and national private grants open to all 50 states.
 SBDC Mississippi (msbdc.net) can help identify available local resources.

 Who qualifies for the Mississippi Jobs Tax Credit?